unional/progress-str/README.md

 progressBar({
   length: 30, // total length of the result, including the numeric value
   maxValue: 1, // Value that means 100%
+  barFormat: {
+    completedChar: '-', // character for completed section of the bar
+    incompleteChar: '-' // character for incomplete section of the bar },
+  valueFormat: {
+    valueChar: '|' // character for the value
+  }
 })
 ```